angelsolaorbaiceta/Mechanics/structures/README.md

 node = StrNode(1, Point(10, 35), loads)
 ```

-and add constraints to the X and Y displacements:
+and add external constraints to the X and Y displacements:

 ```python
 from geom2d import Point, Vector